EelcoV/RasterTool/doc/Build and Install.md

 You need:
 1. XCode.
 Not essential, but useful and free.
 MacOS only.
 2. filepp (http://www-users.york.ac.uk/%7Edm26/filepp/).
 If not available, the standard C-Preprocessor can be used.
+3.The ESLint utility to check JavaScript code.
+Optional.

 There is one build script for the server.
 From the root of the Raster tools project, run 'script/preprocess-server.sh'.
 This will create a 'server' directory under the 'build' directory containing all the server files.